A group of male and female policing students, wearing police uniform standing in a row smiling.

 • a road traffic collision

 The assessment methods are continuously reviewed so that they reflect the requirements of the College of Policing.
-They are created so that the teaching on this course adequately prepares students for graduate-level employment.
+They are created so that the teaching on this course adequately prepares you for graduate-level employment.

 104UCAS points